jeek-on-git/PSHostFile/README.md

 # clear the 'HostFileObject' and then reload it
 Clear-HostFileObject

-# run the Get-HostFile cmdlet to load the HostFile into memory
+# run the Get-HostFile cmdlet to load the HostFile back into memory
 Get-HostFile
 ```